abiquo/abiquo-collectd/README.md

 # Usage

 The cookbook is pretty straightforward to use.
-Just set all the mandatory attributes with the values for the notification endpoint and the OAuth credentials, and include the `recipe[collectd-abiquo]` in the run list.
+Just set all the mandatory attributes with the values for the notification endpoint and the authentication type, and include the `recipe[collectd-abiquo]` in the run list.
+You'll have to configure a data bag with the credentials in the Chef Server as explained below.

+# Configuring access to the Abiquo API

+In order to let the collectd plugin push metrics to the Abiquo API, the credentials must be stored in a data bag called `abiquo_credentials`, inside an item named `collectd_basic` (for basic auth credentials) or `collectd_oauth` (for OAuth credentials).
+The recipes will pick the right data bag item according to the value of the `node['collectd_abiquo']['auth_type']` attribute.
+Convenience items are included in this cookbook.
+You can upload them to the Chef Server as follows:

+    knife data bag create abiquo_credentials
+    knife data bag from file abiquo_credentials data_bags/abiquo_credentials/collectd_basic.json knife data bag from file abiquo_credentials data_bags/abiquo_credentials/collectd_oauth.json

 # Testing